-Some women don’t have pregnancy symptoms until weeks after their first missed period.
-But others have symptoms as early as eight DPO, or soon after a fertilized egg implants on the lining of the uterus.
+Some people don’t have pregnancy symptoms until weeks after their first missed period.
+But others have symptoms as early as 8 DPO, or soon after a fertilized egg implants on the lining of the uterus.

-Even when it’s too early for a pregnancy test to detect a pregnancy, there are other telltale symptoms that you’re expecting:
+Even when it’s too early for a pregnancy test to detect a pregnancy, there are other telltale symptoms that you might be expecting: